What was your first exposure to Broadway and musical theater and how did it influence you?

 Getting hired is the most challenging!
 Simply booking jobs, and having the patience and resilience to keep trying when you don’t book them, is definitely the most challenging.
 I’d love to act more, but it’s so greatly dependent on other people giving the opportunity to do so.

-How do you feel social media has affected your music?
-Do you feel it helps you?
-And what platform do you like the most?
+How do you feel social media has influenced your career and what platform do you like the most?

 Love Twitter, get a lot of my news and sports and comedy from it.
 And it’s the best for interacting directly with fans.